What Are the Laws Governing Prostitution in Sydney?

 Street work

-It is technically legal to solicit in licensed premises, but many licensees find this unacceptable and in some situations, it can potentially be a violation of liquor licensing laws.
+It is technically legal to solicit in licensed premises, but many licensees find this unacceptable, and, in some situations, it can potentially be a violation of liquor licensing laws.

 Any manner of solicitation by clients or prostitutes which is done in a manner that harasses or distresses the other person is considered a criminal offence.

 It is against the law to engage in sexual activity in or within view of a public place.
-This can include in vehicles, parks or isolated industrial areas.
+This can include vehicles, parks or isolated industrial areas.
 Street-based sex work is regulated by the NSW police.

 What penalties do I face if I break prostitution laws in Sydney?